jhui/jhui.github.io/_backup/2017-03-17-Deep-learning-tutorial-2.markdown

 > This section is about entropy in the information theory.
 Feel free to browse through it quickly.

 With a probabilistic model, we want a cost function that works with probability predictions.
-We need to take a break to address the information theory on entropy.
-It may be worth the time because entropy is heavily used in machine learning.
+We need to take a break to the information theory on entropy.
+It may worth the time because entropy is heavily used in machine learning,

-For example, suppose we have a string “abcc”, “a” and “b” occurs 25% (0.25) of the time and “c” with 50% (0.5).
+Say we have a string "abcc", "a" and "b" occurs 25% (0.25) of the time and "c" with 50% (0.5).
 Entropy defines the minimum amount of bits to represent the string.
 For the most frequent character, we use fewer bits to represent it.

 Entropy: